Constantin Silvestri: Compositions

 On 19 March 2005, The London Schubert Players Chamber Orchestra, conducted by Hu Kun, gave the public UK Première of the 'Three pieces for strings' in the 'Classicalive Festival' in the Olympia Exhibition Centre, London.
 A second London performance took place in the Romanian Cultural Institute on 15 November 2005 as part of Anastasescu's festival 'A Romanian Musical Adventure' 2005-2006, the first-ever British festival of Romanian composers.
 The work had been previously performed on 29 April 2004 in the Romanian Embassy in London by the 'George Enescu Youth Orchestra' (the orchestra of the George Enescu Music School in Bucharest) conducted by Bogdan Voda.
 The concert was part of a concert tour in the UK, organised by Anda Anastasescu who is an alumna.

-The first commercially released CD with the ‘Three Pieces for Strings’ (‘A World of Music with the London Schubert Players’) was produced by Cressidia Classics in the UK in 1996.
-The recording was made in 1990 in Bucharest’s Athenaeum concert hall by the official Romanian record company ‘Electrecord’.
+The first commercially released CD with the ‘Three Pieces for Strings’ (‘A World of Music with the London Schubert Players’) produced by Cressidia Classics in the UK in 1996 was recorded in 1990 in Bucharest’s Athenaeum concert hall by the Romanian record company ‘Electrecord’.